tonyOreglia/babel-roulette/README.md

 - Needs a nice UI ; can do but annoying / time consuming
 - needs secure DB to store people's credits

 Estimate 3 months of work (working like 5 hours / week) (very roughly; finger in the air)

+## User Experience / Flow
+1. User visits website
+2. User enters personal UUID or if new they are given a new UUID
+3. User chooses target language and native language
+4. User indicates if they want to teach or learn
+5. User is then linked to a partner

+If user enters personal UUID, the server is called and their profile is returned.
+They can then consume their credits by learning or earn credits by teaching.
+Updates sent to server for each minute earned or used.

+## MVP
+I go to the website; get a UUID; share that with someone and they can join and talk with me.

+### To get this out
+1. run peerjs server; expose it to internet
+2. run chat website server; expose it to internet
+3. update code to point to the "live" servers

 ## Tasks
 - [ ] modal to ask user for their UUID / generate new one